tangshuang/anys/packages/anys-web-plugin-monitor-mouse-event/README.md

 </script>
 ```

-## Config
+## Options

-- mouse: !isSupportTouch, total switch, when `false` all config items will not work
+- mouse: !isSupportTouch, total switch, when `false` all options items will not work
 - click: true,
 - mousemove: false,
 - mousedown: false,